 With its signature solitude, scenic vistas and an incredible variety of trout species, Piney Lake is a longtime Colorado favorite destination for lake fly fishing.
 Nestled at the base of the remote and rugged Gore Range and surrounded by the Eagle’s Nest wilderness, Piney Lake is the trout-laden gem of Eagle County.

 Piney River Ranch anglers can chase almost every species of trout found in Colorado (Brookies, Browns, Cutthroat, and Rainbow trout), in almost every way imaginable.
-Knowledgeable, professional guides will facilitate activities from shore fishing to floating in canoes, to drift boats and even stand up paddle boards.
+Knowledgeable, professional staff will facilitate activities from shore fishing to floating in canoes and even stand up paddle boards.

-Piney River Ranch offers guests the opportunity to explore Piney Lake in a canoe starting at $25 per hour, including paddles, life vests and instruction.
+Piney River Ranch offers guests the opportunity to explore Piney Lake in a canoe starting at $30 per hour, including paddles, life vests and instruction.
+Stand up paddle boards start at $30/half hour, including paddle, life vest and instruction.
 Rentals are on a first-come, first-served basis, and reservations are only accepted for large groups.
 Please note that disruptions in canoeing activity may be experienced due to wedding ceremonies and other large events.
 Please check our interactive calendar and/or ask about canoeing at the rental shack.

-The Upper Piney trail begins at Piney Lake at the end of Red Sandstone Road #700 outside of the Piney River Ranch entrance and ends at Upper Piney Lake.
-Begin your journey outside of the ranch (where public parking is available), pass picturesque Piney Lake and gently climb through open meadow before entering forest and reaching a cascading waterfall about three miles in.
-The average hiker will have no problem reaching the waterfall destination in about 45 minutes; however, the trail becomes less distinct and more difficult after the falls, becoming steeper as it approaches Upper Piney Lake.
+The Upper Piney trail begins at Piney Lake at the end of Red Sandstone Road #700 outside of the Piney River Ranch entrance and ends at Upper Piney Lake - 7 miles each way.
+Begin your journey outside of the ranch (where public parking is available), pass picturesque Piney Lake and gently climb through an open meadow before entering forest and reaching a cascading waterfall about three miles in.
+The average hiker will have no problem reaching the waterfall destination in about an hour and a half; however, the trail becomes less distinct and more difficult after the falls, becoming steeper as it approaches Upper Piney Lake.

-Whether you prefer to go on foot or horseback, the lower part of the 6.68-mile Upper Piney River Trail provides one of the area's most popular excursions—with a gorgeous waterfall just 2.5 miles from the trailhead.
+The lower part of the 6.68-mile Upper Piney River Trail provides one of the area's most popular excursions—with a gorgeous waterfall just 3 miles from the trailhead.
 Beyond that, the Upper Piney River Trail provides access to Mt.
 Powell, the 13,534-foot gem of the Gore Range, as well as the entire length of Piney River.
-Beyond the 5.5-mile mark, fewer people and horses use the trail.
+Beyond the 5.5-mile mark, fewer people use the trail.